The Roll Out

 “Yes, we’ve been watching.
 It’s starting to connect all of our landing sites already.
 It’s astounding,” Bailey replies.

-The excitement and sense of accomplishment grows as they land and pick up each of the other twelve work crews.
+The excitement and sense of accomplishment builds as they land and pick up each of the other twelve work crews.
 They all have similar stories of how easily the mats rolled out and how fast they started growing in all directions.
-In between pick up points, the crew all witness the dark mass spreading itself all around the world at breakneck speeds, as if possessed by some demon force.
+In between pick up points, they marvel at how the dark mass is spreading itself all around the world at breakneck speeds, as if possessed by some demon force.